-According to Andrew Buss, service director at analyst firm Freeform Dynamics, amelioration techniques used by most vendors include wear-levelling, which moves write cycles around the chip so that cells wear evenly; on-device deduplication, which reduces the volumes of data written and so lowers wear; redundancy, which reserves a portion of the device's capacity to replace cells as they fail; and write optimisation, which stores data writes so they can be made in large chunks to reduce the number of write operations.
+According to Andrew Buss, service director at analyst firm Freeform Dynamics, amelioration techniques used by most suppliers include wear-levelling, which moves write cycles around the chip so that cells wear evenly; on-device deduplication, which reduces the volumes of data written and so lowers wear; redundancy, which reserves a portion of the device’s capacity to replace cells as they fail; and write optimisation, which stores data writes so they can be made in large chunks to reduce the number of write operations.
 The emerging term for MLC products that incorporate such techniques is enterprise MLC, or eMLC.

 Vendor market share

 STEC, which sells 49.9% of all SSDs globally, according to Gartner, was the SSD product market leader in 2009 (Gartner was unable to break out UK figures).
 Fusion-io, Intel, Texas Memory Systems, Samsung and Sun Microsystems follow with shares all below 9%.
 All the main storage array suppliers include SSDs in their product offerings, pitching them as Tier 1 or Tier 0 in policy-managed tiered storage systems.

 According to Filks, the implementation determines the technology.
 So applications such as high-speed databases, whose performance is measured in terms of transactions per second, should be matched to the appropriate technology selected on the basis of price/performance.

 “It’s about serving more customers in a given time – that’s what SSD vendors talk about,” said Filks.